-In my layman’s opinion, mental illness is a physical brain disorder and should not be completely separated from physical illness.
+In my bipolar opinion, mental illness is a physical brain disorder and should not be completely separated from physical illness.
 A disordered brain will have some sort of physical failure.
 Either or both physically witnessed trauma (severe stress) and natural (inherited) chemical dysfunction.

 Social stigma

-Society takes a barbaric role when it comes to dealing with severe mental illness.
+Society generally takes a barbaric role when it comes to dealing with mental illness.
 Typically hiding the mentally ill behind a social curtain, further separating the mentally disordered from the social world.
 The mentally ill, commonly in turn, separate themselves from society due to a lack of coping skills.

 This leads to a social masking of mild cases of mental illness.
 Just like with certain inherent physical conditions, there are mental conditions which are, or can become, acceptably manageable.
-People with mental problems can still function successfully in the marketplace and society.
+Some with mental problems can still function successfully in the marketplace and society.
 Sometimes even without the aid of medication and behavioral therapy specialists.

 But if we hide problems they don’t get fixed… they fester.